ShorelineCrypto/cheetah_cpuminer/README.md

 Cheetah_cpuminer will automatically start mining at local PC when ASIC miners get stuck.
 Cheeta_cpuminer will stop mining when ASIC miners are smoothly generating blocks

- - v1.1.2 is tested under Windows 10, Mac OSX 10.11 and Ubuntu linux 16.04.
+ - v1.1.2 is tested under Windows 10, Mac OSX 10.11 and Ubuntu 16.04/18.04.
  - Other versions of Windows, Mac or Linux platform are untested.
-Cheetah under other windows (win64 ir win32), mac (OSX 10.7 or later) or linux (Debian, etc) may still work, but they are unsupported.
+Cheetah under other windows (win64 ir win32), mac (OSX 10.7 or later) or linux (Debian, etc) may still work.
+ Python based cheetah typically works on any version of unix.
+The limitation tends to be the full node software for NewEnglandcoin.
+ If you can run a full node on whatever flavor of unix or mac, or windows, cheetah_cpuminer will work.

-## Linux - Ubuntu 16.04
+## Linux - Ubuntu 16.04/18.04

 ### How to Install Cheetah_Cpuminer

- - Under Ubuntu 16.04 based linux, run below command to install python-bitcoinrpc ( https://github.com/jgarzik/python-bitcoinrpc )
+ - Under Ubuntu 16.04/18.04 based linux, run below command to install python-bitcoinrpc ( https://github.com/jgarzik/python-bitcoinrpc )
 ```
      sudo pip install python-bitcoinrpc